2019 Funders Institute

 The Institute consists of a full day on Monday, July 22 and a funder-only workshop on both Tuesday, July 23 and Wednesday, July 24 during the National Conference on Ending Homelessness.

-Register for the Funders Institute Only
+Registration for the 2019 Funders Institute is now closed.

 The 2019 Funders Institute will focus on advancing racial equity from the ground up in homelessness, how to effectively influence public policy, and building the capacity of grantees to do racial equity work.
 Some of the major themes we will explore include: